exoplatform/exo-documentation/docs/GettingStarted.rst

 |image214|

-On the other hand, you still have access to the article's details and you are able to unarchive it from this view.
+However, you, as the author (or publisher), keep have access to the article's details and you can unarchive it from there.

 |image215|